omondii/alx-system_engineering-devops/0x01-shell_permissions/README.md

-John doe adds rwx to user, rx to group and wx to others 10 mirror applicationa script that will copy the permissions of olleh to hello Directories_permissions adds x permission to all uses using the reursive method
+John doe adds rwx to user, rx to group and wx to others 10 mirror applicationa script that will copy the permissions of olleh to hello Directories_permissions adds x permission to all uses using the reursive method Change group changes the group ownership of hello to school